cloudberrydb/cloudberrydb-site/docs/create-and-manage-database.md

 Cloudberry Database provides some template databases and a default database, *template1*, *template0*, and *postgres*.

-By default, each new database you create is based on a *template* database.
+By default, each new database you create is based on a *template1* database.
 Cloudberry Database uses *template1* to create databases unless you specify another template.
 Creating objects in *template1* is not recommended.
 The objects will be in every database you create using the default template database.

 Cloudberry Database uses another database template, *template0*, internally.
 Do not drop or modify *template0*.
 You can use *template0* to create a completely clean database containing only the standard objects predefined by Cloudberry Database at initialization.

 You can use the *postgres* database to connect to Cloudberry Database for the first time.
 Cloudberry Database uses *postgres* as the default database for administrative connections.
-For example, *postgres* is used by startup processes, the Global Deadlock Detector process, and the FTS (Fault Tolerance Server) process for catalog access.

 ## Create a database